 So how do you make a girl smile?

-It gets back to stuff we cover in some of our courses like Unbreakable and the forthcoming Ten Code.
+It gets back to stuff we cover in our Premium Training programs.

 You’re a confident, happy dude.
 You’re the leader of your own life, and you have ample reasons to smile whether or not someone else is around.